IVYMWAI/JANITOR/README.md

 ## Contributions

-If you find any issues or you wold like to contribute, feel free to submit an Issue or Pull Request @IVYMWAI
+If you find any issues or you would like to contribute, feel free to submit an Issue or Pull Request @IVYMWAI

 I appreciate your input!